Are You Facing A First-Time DUI Offense?

 It is important to understand that in California, there are two types of penalties for a DUI: administrative penalties and criminal penalties.
 You will only face criminal penalties if convicted in court.

 At the time of your arrest, the officer may take your California driver’s license and give you a temporary license that is good for 30 days from the date of your arrest, called a DS-367.
 This DS-367 is also suspension or revocation order that sets forth a deadline by which you must request a DMV hearing to prevent your license from being suspended automatically.

-California’s administrative penalties come through the California Department of Motor Vehicles (DMV).
+California’s administrative penalties come through the repeat offenses (DMV).
 They are swift and automatic if you do not exercise your rights in a timely fashion.
 The DMV will suspend your driving privileges automatically if you do not request a DMV hearing within 10 days after receiving the DS-367.

-Typically, you will be eligible for a restricted license during this suspension period, however in certain circumstances your license suspension can be for 1 year with no eligibility for a restricted license:
+Typically, you will be eligible for a restricted license during this suspension period, however in certain circumstances your license suspension can be for one year with no eligibility for a restricted license: